 Mar 27, 2023

-Using design-based research to tackle a problem or solution.
+Using design-based research to tackle a problem or solution

-Design-oriented research is a research method from engineering or applied physics..
 This is a methodological approach in which products are designed for specific purposes.

 Design-based research